 Now that we’re past the age for mandatory school celebrations, what to do on the next Independence Day?

 Watch movies, of course!
-And by movies, we mean die-hard patriotic films that can revive the love for our homeland!
+And by film, we mean die-hard patriotic films that can revive the love for our homeland!
 Plus, you will have a good time while you are at it.

 Here’s a list of some of the more nation-loving, patriotic movies that you could potentially enjoy on your independence day weekend.
 Happy watching!